district0x/deployments/README.md

 ## Usage

-If you want to create a qa environment for [MemeFactory](https://github.com/district0x/memefactory)
+If you want to create a QA environment for [MemeFactory](https://github.com/district0x/memefactory)

 ```bash
 cd memefactory/qa